JitCHEO/parkinglot/parkinglot/readme.md

 # Help documentation
 1. ### Steps to install the application
-    - Download ParkingLot terminal app from a source( e.g., Github repository).
+    - Download ParkingLot terminal app from a source( e.g, Github repository).
     - Run installer file & follow the instructions.
     - Once installation completed correctly, application will then ready to use.

-    #### Running on Terminal
+    #### Running in the Terminal
-    - For running application on the terminal, please open the correct folder on the terminal.
+    - For running application on the terminal, please open the correct folder in the terminal.
     - Please follow steps 4 to run the terminal app.

 2. ### Dependencies required by the application to operate